Quick Online Tips

 We wanted to start threaded comments on our blog and also get rid of the wp-comments-post.php errors, so we needed to upgrade the QOT wordpress theme.
-Our current theme has seperated comments and trackbacks, and hidden trackbacks – so how difficult could it be in WP 2.7.
+Our current theme has seperated comments and trackbacks, and hidden trackbacks – so how difficult could it be.

 I downloaded a fresh wordpress package and sourced the latest comments.php from the default theme.
 Then I replaced my custom comments.php with the new file.
 The first thing you notice is a new template tag wp_list_comments which replaces a lot of earlier comments code.
 This single unified class has lots of powerful arguments which can enhance the way this works to customize your template even further.